Collegiate secret societies in North America: Duke University

-Throughout its history, Duke University has hosted several secret societies.
-The Tombs is a now-defunct society founded in 1903 whose members were known to tie bells around their ankles.
+Duke University has hosted several secret societies.
+The Tombs was founded in 1903.
+Its members were known to tie bells around their ankles.
 Details regarding its purpose, selection of members, and the importance of the bells are still unknown.

-Two of the best-known societies were the Order of the Red Friars and the Order of the White Duchy.
-The Order of the Red Friars was founded in 1913 with the initial purpose to promote school spirit.
-Later, the group declared a change of mission to focus more on fostering loyalty to Duke University.
+The Order of the Red Friars was founded in 1913 with the initial purpose of promoting school spirit.
+Later, the group changed its mission to focus more on fostering loyalty to Duke University.
 The Order, as it was colloquially known, was semi-secret.
 This is because the selection of new members, known as tapping, was held on the steps of Duke Chapel in broad daylight.
 As the years went on, the rites of tapping became more elaborate; in the final and most traditional form of the rite, a red-hooded and robed figure publicly tapped new men into membership on the steps of the chapel.
-Some notable members of the Order were President Richard M. Nixon, William P. Few, and Rex Adams.
+It went inactive in 1971.